 - To improve your proof writing skills.

-- To strengthen your understanding of Calculus and the proofs
+- To strengthen your understanding of Calculus and the proofs of main results.

 - To expand your knowledge of the real number system.

 - To increase your level of mathematical maturity.